 The cost of living in Iowa is around 17% cheaper than in the rest of the country.
 The housing sector is around 40% cheaper than in the rest of the country so the high property tax will not be an issue, and if you search well enough you will find almost dirt-cheap land.
 Transportation is also around 30% cheaper, although if you live off the grid this probably won’t affect you at all, on the other hand, health care is around 20% more expensive, so it kind of evens out.

 The unemployment rate is around 2.6% which is extremely impressive, especially when you compare it to the neighboring states.
-With all that corn and pig farms you might think that most of the population works in the agricultural field, the truth is that most people work in health care, education, and manufacturing industries.
-Although you will have no problem finding a job both skilled and unskilled, but the low wage might sting a bit as it is only at $7.25 per hour.
+With all the corn and pig farms you might think that most of the population works in the agricultural field, the truth is that most people work in health care, education, and manufacturing industries.

 When it comes to violent crime, Iowa sits below the country average, there are 2.5 violent crimes per 1000 people and the national average is almost double at 4 crimes per 1000 people.
 As with all states, most of the crime happens in the bigger cities, and these are the ones that affect the statistics due to the higher population density.